 Kendra Martin grew up in Somerset, Massachusetts where she attended schools from Pre-K to graduating high school.
 After graduating high school she attended the University of Massachusetts – Dartmouth, where she earned her Bachelor’s degree in History.
 She plans to enroll in UMass Dartmouth’s Master’s program soon.

-Hillary Crowther, Sixth Grade Associate Teacher
+Hillary Crowther, First Grade Associate Teacher

 Hillary Crowther’s family is originally from southeast Massachusetts, but she grew up in Hinesville, Georgia.
 Hillary studied Fashion Merchandising and Business at Georgia Southern University.
 After working in retail for a few years, she decided to explore other opportunities.
 Hillary moved back to the New Bedford area and discovered Alma del Mar.
 She loves the Red Sox, going to the movies, reading and painting.